Saint-Gilles, Belgium: Transport

 Saint-Gilles's dense population is well served by public transport.
-Brussels-South railway station with its international high speed connections sits at the northern tip of the municipal territory, and the underground premetro (underground tram) line passes southwards through it.
-By 2025, the line should have been converted into heavy metro line 3, running from Albert northwards to Gare du Nord/Noordstation (Brussels-North Station), later to be extended to Bordet.
+Brussels-South railway station, which is the busiest train station in Belgium and has multiple international high-speed connections, sits at the northern tip of the municipal territory, and the underground premetro (underground tram) line passes southwards through it.
+The project to convert it to heavy metro line 3 has been suspended following tunnelling problems.
+It would have run from Albert northwards to Gare du Nord/Noordstation (Brussels-North Station), later to be extended to Bordet.
+Additionally, a comprehensive bus and tram service links Saint-Gilles to other parts of the region.
+The municipality also has a number Villo! public bicycle stations on its territory.

-Inhabitants have access to the tram lines 3, 4, 8, 51, 81 and 97, as well as bus lines 48 to Stalle, 134 to St-Job, 136/137 to Alsemberg, 365a to Charleroi and W to Waterloo.
-There are 5 pods of Cambio shared cars, at Dumont, Horta, Janson, Parvis/Voorplein and Porte de Hal/Hallepoort.